Creosote: Ancient Desert Shrub That Smells Like Rain

 Creosote as Medicine Plant

 A Tohono O’odam friend of mine told me he prized creosote leaves as an incense to burn for ceremony.
 He also spoke of its strong purgative affects when used for cleansing.
 His ancestral people knew the inherit purifying qualities of this plant on both the physical and spiritual levels.
-These desert peoples had a living relationship with the energies inherent in this extreme environment which helped them thrive.
+These desert peoples had a living relationship with this extreme environment which helped them thrive.

 Folk medicine practitioners have used creosote for centuries as a salve or ointment, especially as an antiseptic and pain reliever.
 Creosote is known as a blood cleanser, an antioxidant, antiviral and antibiotic agent, and is used for infections, skin problems, and auto-immune diseases such as arthritis, and may help to lower blood cholesterol.
 It is currently under research as a chemotherapeutic agent for cancer, and shows promise.